On this page you will find information about Our Worship, the 2020 Peace Lecture, Our Community, Children’s Meeting, Interfaith

 If you want to know more about us, how we work and our beliefs, you can download the text of our booklet ‘Advices and Queries’ here.

-All children and young people welcome at our Meetings.
-Come and join us!
+We warmly welcome children who meet usually upstairs and join the main Meeting for Worship for the last 5-10 minutes.
+We have a small group which meets on certain dates.
 For more details of our Children’s Meeting or to discuss a school or group visit please phone 07964 194725

 SAFE, WELCOMED, VALUED, RESPECTED